taylor-vann/weblog/drafts/SCALABLE_UI.md

 I have to justify why it took 6 months to update one line of css that broke every screenshot in every fucking company project.

-And I can't give realistic answers to manager like: the previous engineers took you for a ride and created the integration equivalent of a "wall of fire".
+And I can't give realistic answers to manager like: the previous engineers took you for a ride and sold you on the integration equivalent of a "wall of fire".

-And then my manager goes, BTW here's your bonus: "middle finger emoji lolol".
+And then my manager goes, BTW here's YOUR bonus: "middle finger emoji lolol".

 ## Right skewed component usage